Convexus-Protocol/AMM-SCORE/Convexus-Commons/Librairies/docs/README.md

 ---

+# What is Q64.96 price ?

+In Convexus, prices of tokens are stored in the 0th slot of the pool state.
+Storing the price values instead of deriving them allows pools to perform higher precision operations.
+The price is stored as a square root because of the geometric nature of the core AMM algorithm, x*y=k.
+Essentially, the math works out well when working with the square root of the price.

+In addition, you'll notice the X96 suffix at the end of the variable name.
+This X* naming convention is used throughout the Convexus codebase to indicate values that are encoded as binary fixed-point numbers.
+Fixed-point is excellent at representing fractions while maintaining consistent fidelity and high precision in integer-only environments like SCORE, making it a perfect fit for representing prices, which of course are ultimately fractions.
+The number after X indicates the number of fraction bits - 96 in this case - reserved for encoding the value after the decimal point.
+The number of integer bits can be trivially derived from the size of the variable and the number of fraction bits.
+In this case, sqrtPriceX96 is stored as a uint160, meaning that there are 160 - 96 = 64 integer bits.

 # How to encode a Q64.96 price

 - Given two amounts of tokens, the simple answer is :

+> `sqrt(price) * 2**96`

+or

 > `sqrt(amount1 / amount0) * 2**96`